Uiowa-Applied-Topology/mappeR/README.md

 <img src="README_files/figure-gfm/plotting the curve-1.png" style="display: block; margin: auto;" />
 We will build graphs using the outline of the mapper algorithm described, with real-valued lens functions.

-The parameters used to generate the graphs below were:
+Parameters:

 - Data: figure-8
 - Lens: Projection to each factor, or eccentricity (a measure of centrality per data point)
-- Cover: A cover of $\mathbb{R}$ (really, just up to the extremes of the function values) using 10 equally spaced intervals with 25% overlap between each consecutive interval
+- Cover: A cover of $\mathbb{R}$ (just up to the extremes of the function values) using 10 equally spaced intervals with 25% overlap between each consecutive interval
 - Clustering method: Single-linkage hierarchical clustering